 Keep in mind that travel apps can make navigating the tube a breeze!
 My favorite app is Citymapper (which is good for other cities in addition to London).
 This app will tell you the best routes for getting from your starting point to wherever you want to go and cover everything from tubes and buses to Ubers and bikes!

-London’s taxies are just so dang cute!
+London’s taxis are just so dang cute!
 I love how they have so much room in them, plenty for luggage, a stroller, shopping bags, etc. I never use them from or to the airport because they are pretty expensive at 60£ but I take them often for short distances.

 Uber has a real presence in London and I often use it from Paddington to get to my daughter’s house.
 It is a great choice when you are tired of walking the streets of London and just want to get back to your hotel.

 London’s iconic double-decker red buses just scream, “I’m in London”!
 (Along with their red telephone booths).
 When I am with my daughter, we use buses a lot, but they are harder for me to understand than the subway system.
-Again, you can use your Visitor Oyster card here to save transportation costs too and the travel app Citymapper is very helpful with the bus system too.
-It will tell you which bus to catch and where to get off.

 When I am in London, I travel primarily on foot whenever I can.
 I love the excitement of the crowds and looking at all the old buildings.
 It has always made me feel alive!
 I love all the High Streets (main streets of different neighborhoods) and the beautiful parks.
 It is not unusual for me to walk 5-8 miles a day when I am in London.
 Many things to do are quite near to each other and it is always nice to just get out and walk, get some exercise, and feel that London vibe!

 This is where my travel hacking skills come into play – flights.
 Since I started travel hacking, I have flown United Airlines, Delta, and American Airlines to London using miles and enjoying business class seats while only paying taxes/fees.
 One thing to note is that the UK has some of the highest international fees of any other country so you can expect to pay more on award flights.
 Usually, flying into London is not bad.
 It’s flying out of London where the fees hurt.
 Of course, paying $300 for a business class seat still isn’t too bad.
-Here’s a screenshot of possible flights from Denver to London.
-I love Juicy Miles for helping me find award travel for my London itinerary.

 London has many hotel chains that we can use credit card points for including, Marriott, IHG, Hyatt, and Hilton.
 Let’s look at a few possibilities.

 From high-end hotels to more moderately priced hotels, there are numerous ways to use your Marriott Bonvoy Rewards to stay at a Marriott hotel in London.
-If you opened a Chase Marriott Bonvoy Boundless card and met minimum spend, you would have 78,000 points.
+If you opened a Chase Marriott Bonvoy Boundless card and met the minimum spend, you would have 78,000 points.
 Note: At the time this is published the bonus spend is at a high of 100,000 after minimum spend.

 Depending on how many IHG points you have, you can stay in the InterContinental Hotel or a Holiday Express Hotel.
 The Chase IHG Rewards Premium Credit Card will give you 82,000 IHG points after you complete minimum spend (80,000 points for the bonus, 2,000 for minimum spend).
 If you and your spouse apply, you will have 164,000 IHG points.
 Note: At the time of this post publishing the IHG card is also at an all-time high signup bonus of 140,000 points after meeting minimum spend!